 A former Member of Parliament in Kenya, Professor Ruth Oniang’o is also an academic, scientist and nutritionist.
 She spearheaded the completion of Kenya’s food and nutrition policy, helped establish nutrition departments in Africa, and has given a voice to these issues internationally.
 She also founded the African Journal of Food, Agriculture, Nutrition and Development to highlight African issues to a wider audience.

-The prize was awarded in Abidjan, Côte d’Ivoire, at the African Green Revolution Forum.
+The prizes were awarded in Abidjan, Côte d’Ivoire, at the African Green Revolution Forum.